aws/aws-cdk/packages/@aws-cdk/cloud-assembly-schema/README.md

 Its essentially a set of files and directories, one of which is the `manifest.json` file.
 It defines the set of instructions that are needed in order to deploy the assembly directory.

-> For example, when `cdk deploy` is executed, this file is read and performs its instructions:
+> For example, when `cdk deploy` is executed, the CLI reads this file and performs its instructions:
 > - Build container images.
 > - Upload assets.
 > - Deploy CloudFormation templates.